primiano/perfetto-docs/docs/recording/buffers.md

 # Buffers and dataflow

-This page describes the overall dataflow of trace data in Perfetto highlighting ...
-TODO the buffers involved and giving advice on how to size them.
+This page describes the dataflow in Perfetto when recording traces.
+It describes all the buffering stages, explains how to size the buffers and how to debug data losses.

+## Concepts

-Perfetto tracing is an asynchronous multiple-writer single-reader pipeline.
-In many senses, its architecture is very similar to modern GPU's command buffers.
+Tracing in Perfetto is an asynchronous multiple-writer single-reader pipeline.
+In many senses, its architecture is very similar to modern GPUs' command buffers.

-In a nutshell, the design principles of the tracing dataflow are:
+The design principles of the tracing dataflow are:

 * The tracing fastpath is based on direct writes into a shared memory buffer.
 * Highly optimized for low-overhead writing.
 NOT optimized for low-latency reading.
-* Trace data is eventually committed in the central trace buffer by the end of the trace.
+* Trace data is eventually committed in the central trace buffer by the end of the trace or when explicit flush requests are issued via the IPC channel.
-* An IPC channel allows synchronization and fencing of data writes if needed.
+* Producers are untrusted and should not be able to see each-other's trace data, as that would leak sensitive information.

-In the general case there are two types buffers involved in a perfetto trace (three when pulling data from the Linux kernel's ftrace infrastructure):
+In the general case, there are two types buffers involved in a trace.
+When pulling data from the Linux kernel's ftrace infrastructure, there is a third stage of buffering (one per-CPU) involved:

 ![Buffers](/docs/images/buffers.png)